The Future of Artificial Intelligence and the Mathematical and Physical Sciences (AI+MPS): Cross-Disciplinary AI+MPS Opportunities

 \subsubsection{Computing Resources}

-Increased access and sharing of high-performance computing resources, such as moderate-scale \gls{GPU} clusters, open-source data, and tool repositories, will help offset the growing costs of AI tools.
+Increased access and sharing of high-performance computing resources, such as moderate-scale \gls{GPU} clusters, open-source and open-weight models, and tool repositories, will help offset the growing costs of AI tools.
 Practically speaking, \textbf{compute will increasingly become a utility} and it would benefit from being treated as such in the scheme of the broader nationwide infrastructure.
 Some particularly impactful opportunities for computing resources include: